provsalt/notes/Social studies/Living in a globalized world/Globalisation.md

 There are advantages in a more interconnected world ranging from the better [[Transportation]],  more [[MNC]]s' and [[Advances in technology]]

 However there are also disadvantage as being more interconnected will depend more on another country to be reliant.
-Hence the Singapore government deicded to [[Ideas shaping governance#Anticipating changes and staying relevant]] and built [[Ideas shaping governance#NEWater]] if relationship between Singapore and Malaysia ever is unstable, Singapore will not be left behind.
+Hence the Singapore government decided to [[Ideas shaping governance#Anticipating changes and staying relevant|Anticipate changes and stay relevant]] and built [[Ideas shaping governance#NEWater|NEWater]] if relationship between Singapore and Malaysia ever is unstable, Singapore will not be left behind.